meadowsjared/VSCode-keybindings-for-Android-Studio/README.md

 You should now have the VSCode keybindings available to use in Android Studio!

-These were made using "Android Studio 3.4 Canary 4"
+Note: These were made using "Android Studio 3.4 Canary 4"